 The Last Year

-This past year of Covid, where many of us found ourselves sequestered at home, allowed us to take care of our precious girl in a way that we would not have been able to do had we been still running around in our over-scheduled lives.
+In 2020, many of us found ourselves sequestered at home because of Covid, which allowed us to take care of our precious girl in a way that we would not have been able to do had we been still running around in our over-scheduled lives.

 Ginger chose her “slowing down time” wisely, and it seems, she always had a knack for choosing wisely, including choosing us to be her guardians.